mathworks/toolboxdesign/MEX.md

 ## Testing

-Write tests for the MATLAB layer in the `tests/` folder.
-MEX functionality is indirectly tested through MATLAB scripts:
+Develop tests for the MATLAB layer in the `tests/` folder.
+While MEX functionality is indirectly tested through MATLAB scripts, this approach ensures comprehensive validation of your toolbox's capabilities.

 Our example toolbox adds `testAdd.m` and `testSubtract.m`to validate the functionality of `add.m` and `subtract.m` which, in turn, use `addMex` and `subtractMex`.